sumurthy/md_apispec/markdowns/api/workbook_post_bindings.md

-# Create BindingCollection
+# Create Binding

-Use this API to create a new BindingCollection.
+Use this API to create a new Binding.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request